isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

     ![](../assets/offer-eligibility-segment.png)

-    If you want to associate a specific decision rule to the offer, select the **[!UICONTROL Decision rule]** option, then drag the desired rule from the left pane into the **[!UICONTROL Decision rule]** area.
+    If you want to associate a specific decision rule to the offer, select **[!UICONTROL By defined decision rule]**, then drag the desired rule from the left pane into the **[!UICONTROL Decision rule]** area.
 For more on how to create a decision rule, refer to [this section](../offer-library/creating-decision-rules.md).

     ![](../assets/offer_rule.png)